 • purchasing new or used vehicles though auction or wholesale, or, rather, using outsourcing by lease or a third party company (making sure there is proper integration of that company with the client one)

-• the usage of fuel cards
+• the adoption of

-• the adoption of maintenance management and risk management programs.
+maintenance management and risk management programs.

 As most of these types of decisions can be made with the implementation of telematics or technological solutions, some discussion has begun as to whether, at some future point, the fleet manager could actually be replaced by technological solutions.